hudson-and-thames/mlfinlab/docs/source/additional_information/contact.rst

 Join the Slack Channel 🔑
 =========================

 We host a booming community of like minded data scientists and quants, join the Slack channel now!
-Open to `sponsors <https://www.patreon.com/HudsonThames>`_ of our package.
+Available via `H&T Client Portal <https://portal.hudsonthames.org/dashboard/product/slack>`__.

 The channel has the following benefits: